roajonny/common/docs/source/overview/objectives.rst

 This documentation was organized with the following objectives in mind, to the benefit of the reader:

 #.
-To illustrate an example template for project documentation/requirements
+To illustrate a starting template for an example project's
-   management, generated directly from this repository's source code
+   documentation/requirements management
 #.
 To outline the pre-requisite knowledge required to leverage this template,
    and to streamline the learning process
 #.
 To introduce a scalable git branching methodology for effective collaboration,